Bartolomé de las Casas: The Valladolid debate

 The judge, Fray Domingo de Soto, summarised the arguments.
 Sepúlveda addressed Las Casas's arguments with twelve refutations, which were again countered by Las Casas.
 The judges then deliberated on the arguments presented for several months before coming to a verdict.
 The verdict was inconclusive, and both debaters claimed that they had won.

 Sepúlveda's arguments contributed to the policy of "war by fire and blood" that the Third Mexican Provincial Council implemented in 1585 during the Chichimeca War.
 According to Lewis Hanke, while Sepúlveda became the hero of the conquistadors, his success was short-lived, and his works were never published in Spain again during his lifetime.

 Las Casas's ideas had a more lasting impact on the decisions of the king, Philip II, as well as on history and human rights.
 Las Casas's criticism of the encomienda system contributed to its replacement with reducciones.
-His testimonies on the peaceful nature of the Native Americans also encouraged nonviolent policies concerning the religious conversions of the Indians in New Spain and Peru.
-It also helped convince more missionaries to come to the Americas to study the indigenous people, such as Bernardino de Sahagún, who learned the native languages to discover more about their cultures and civilizations.
+His testimonies on the peaceful nature of the Indigenous peoples also encouraged nonviolent policies concerning the religious conversions of the Indians in New Spain and Peru.
+It also helped convince more missionaries to come to the Americas to study the indigenous people, such as Bernardino de Sahagún, who learned the Native languages to discover more about their cultures and civilizations.

 The impact of Las Casas's doctrine was also limited.
 In 1550, the king had ordered that the conquest should cease, because the Valladolid debate was to decide whether the war was just or not.
 The government's orders were hardly respected; conquistadors such as Pedro de Valdivia went on to wage war in Chile during the first half of the 1550s.
 Expanding the Spanish territory in the New World was allowed again in May 1556, and a decade later, Spain started its conquest of the Philippines.